splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 .. _phase3-dash-detect:

-Build advanced dashboards and detectors
+Build custom dashboards and detectors
 =========================================================================================

-Dashboards and detectors are the foundation of a Splunk Observability Cloud user's experience.
 Dashboards are groupings of charts that visualize metrics.
 Use dashboards provide your team with actionable insight into your system at a glance.
 Use detectors to monitor your streaming data against a specific condition that you specify to keep users informed when certain criteria are met.

-Build advanced dashboards
+Build custom dashboards
 -----------------------------

 #.
 Splunk Observability Cloud automatically adds built-in-dashboards for each integration you use after it ingests 50,000 data points.
 Review these built-in dashboards when they are available.
 See :ref:`view-dashboards` and :ref:`dashboards-list-imm`.